timgws/kvm-switch/README.md

 to redirect input devices.
 Lower latency, better(ish) security and much better application compatibility.

-As an additional benefit, Fence allows you to design your switching on a per-direction, per-device level, allowing full control over your switching layout.
+Fence allows you to design your switching on a per-direction, per-device level, allowing full control over your switching layout.

 ## Where does it run?